Patient experience with LASIK can vary extensively based on laser centers, equipment, and surgeons.

 It seems surprising then, that many patients believe that LASIK is the same no matter where they have their procedure and that the only variable between centers is cost.
 Nothing could be further from the truth.
-Differences include the accuracy of pre-operative measurements (which directly affects the post-operative visual results), blade vs. femtosecond laser flap creation, the lasers themselves and, of course, the surgeon.
+Differences include the accuracy of pre-operative measurements (which directly affects the postoperative visual results), blade vs. femtosecond laser flap creation, the lasers themselves and, of course, the surgeon.

 Pre-operative accuracy of the correct prescription is paramount.
-Without an accurate doctor’s refraction (as opposed to a technician refraction), results cannot be accurate.
+Without an accurate doctor’s refraction (as opposed to technician refraction), results cannot be accurate.

 Surprisingly, some surgeons still use a blade for flap creation.
 Flaps created this way are typically much thicker than those created with a femtosecond laser, resulting in a lower margin of safety against ectasia (progressive thinning of the cornea that might end up requiring a corneal transplant) as well as greater problems with postoperative dryness.

 For some reason, many people think that LASIK is performed entirely by the laser with little or no surgeon input.
 While the lasers are extremely important, surgeon control cannot be underestimated.
 In large part, positioning and centering the lasers are performed manually.
 Lifting and, most importantly, repositioning of the flap is entirely manual.
 This is extremely important, as malpositioned flaps lead to striae (a wrinkle or fold in the cornea) that can severely affect post-operative vision.
-Surgical skill is even more important in the case of an enhancement, since epithelial ingrowth under the flap is more likely with enhancements.
+Surgical skill is even more important since epithelial ingrowth under the flap is more likely with enhancements.
 Precise flap manipulation decreases that risk.
 Furthermore, when ingrowth or other complications do occur, proper surgical management is crucial.

 Choosing your LASIK center.

 As you can see, choosing where you have LASIK is extremely important.
 Technology is a significant consideration.
 At Bennett & Bloom Eye Centers, we have the most advanced lasers and equipment available.
-Still, the surgeon’s judgement, expertise and hands controlling these instruments are the most important factors in achieving the results you expect.
+Still, the surgeon’s judgment, expertise, and hands controlling these instruments are the most important factors in achieving the results you expect.
 We will talk you through the entire process to explain what you can expect—before, during and after your procedure—to help you have the most pleasant and successful experience possible.
 If you are considering LASIK, please contact one of our highly trained counselors for more information.
 Bennett & Bloom Eye Centers…Go Where The Doctors Go!